January 5, 2023

 Holidaymaker favourite Paphos is classed as a UNESCO World Heritage site, with the fascinating sites of Paphos Castle and the Tomb of the Kings located nearby.
 On top of the history, there are plenty of bars and restaurants to hop between during your trip.

 For inland adventures, a hire car is the ticket to exploring the lush Troodos Mountains.
 Peppered with charming villages and scribbled with trails for all hiking abilities, winter is a wonderful time to discover it all without the stifling heat of summer.
-Other off-the-beaten-track adventures in Cyprus include tasting wine in the Diarizos Valley and journeying through the Akamas Peninsula.

 Best budget tip: With bustling markets selling fabulous fresh food, Cyprus is the perfect destination to book a self-catering apartment and save money by cooking at home.